 Some specific causative agents are described to be associated with characteristic clinical symptoms, but the core question is whether it is possible to predict the causative agent at presentation on the basis of the symptoms.
 Bohte et al describe an algorithm to differentiate between S. pneumoniae and "other" causative agents.
 One of the data essential for a correct prediction is a Gram stain of sputum; however, upon admission this is often not obtained or unreliable due to previous use of antibiotics.
 Previous studies by Farr et al were also unable to confirm the prediction of the causative agent on the basis of clinical parameters.
 For patients with CAP admitted to the ICU, the clinical parameters appear to be of little use for the prediction of the etiological agent.
 Sopena et al investigated whether Legionella spp. can be predicted reliably as causative agent on the basis of clinical signs.
-In a multivariate analysis there was a significant difference for only one symptom (diarrhoea) in the occurrence of Legionella compared to the other causative agents.
+In a multivariate analysis there was a significant difference for only one symptom (diarrhoea) in the occurrence of Legionella spp. compared to the other causative agents.
 Results of other studies also did not show a consistent pattern of clinical symptoms for CAP caused by Legionella spp60-63.
 Finally, several studies have shown that the causative agent in elderly patients and patients with co-morbidities is even more difficult to predict than in the normal population64-66.
+No significant new studies have been published on this subject since the last guideline was published.